mbeader/LMUSessionTracker/README.md

 Since the client uses the REST API, LMU updates are likely to break things.
 The expected JSON schema is found in `Core/Json/Schema`.
 Validation can be enabled via appsettings to log violations.

+### Known issues

+* Game API responses
+	* Fuel for the player car is almost always reported by the game as 100%
+	* Some fields may not be updated in realtime, unclear when they actually do
+	* Sectors may have no time despite the lap still being valid
+* Session tracking
+	* During session transitions, the phase changing before the session type may cause an empty new session to be created
+	* When a client already exists in a session, another client joining the server may not match its state by the time it starts sending data